-U.S. Route 30 is a single lane road here, but the construction of a four-lane highway adjacent to the original road should help commuters to Fremont or Columbus in the morning drive.
+U.S. Route 30 is a two- lane road here, but the construction of a four-lane highway adjacent to the original road should help commuters to Fremont or Columbus in the morning drive.
 A Kracl and Son Garage greets travelers with a ghost-town like image; plenty of old cars are rusting away in the grown-over parking lot.
 With a peek through a window, it appears workers left the night before, and just never returned.
 It closed, says one resident, sometime “in the ’90s”.

 Central City (population 1,250) is one of dozens (hundreds?) of small towns that dot the map along U.S. Route 30.
 The Union Pacific parallels the highway through the state, and the cities provided the trains needed water and supplies every few miles.
 Central City’s mural salutes the trains.

 In Grand Island (population 48,500), a statue of George Washington reading the Constitution was presented to the city a year ago and is displayed in front of the Hall County Courthouse.
 City lawyers donated the artwork, calling it a “gift to the city”.

 Shelton (population 1,059) calls itself the “Lincoln Hi-way Capital of Nebraska” and featured an annual Lincoln Highway Festival and car show.
 Also on the town sign is “Slice of the good life”.
 Here, as well as through some of the midwest, the Lincoln Highway and U.S. Route 30 are the same road.
 In other places, as in York and Lancaster, Pa., the Lincoln Highway runs through the town and U.S. Route 30 is a bypass.